 50% of funding for a project must come from other sources.
 In-kind contributions are accepted.
 This includes labour or materials given for free that can be costed up at commercial rates.
 Match funding does not need to be in place at the time of application although evidence of likely sources is required.
 However, no approved project can start without confirmation, in writing, that all match funding has been secured.

 HOW TO APPLY

-Fallago Environment Fund runs two grant programmes, our Main Grant Programme and our Core Funding Programme.
-The majority of the Fund's resources will be directed towards the Main Grant Programme and the application form can be downloaded here.
+Fallago Environment Fund runs two grant programmes, our Main Grants Programme and our Core Funding Programme.
+The majority of the Fund’s resources will be directed towards the Main Grants Programme.
 Details of how to apply to our Core Funding Programme are available here.